 Pursuant to the TIRZ Project and Finance Plan, the City has agreed to use TIRZ Revenues derived from the City's ad valorem taxes (62.5% of the City's real property ad valorem taxes) generated from Assessed Property within the TIRZ Residential Tract of the District to offset a portion of the Annual Installment attributable to the costs of the Authorized Improvements (the "TIRZ Annual Credit Amount").
 In the Service and Assessment Plan, the City has established a maximum annual credit in for each Lot Type, \$1,094 for 50' lots and \$923 for 40' lots.
 Further, the Service and Assessment Plan establishes that, until construction of the Phase #2 Specific Improvements begins in Phase #2 and assessments are levied therfor, lots in Phase #2 will receive only 25% of the TIRZ Annual Credit Amount applicable to such lot, equal to \$274 per year for a 50' lot and \$231 per year for a 40' lot.
 See "ASSESSMENT PROCEDURES - Assessment Amounts - TIRZ Annual Credit Amount".
-The Annual Installment for each Assessed Property shall be calculated by taking into consideration any TIRZ Annual Credit Amount applicable to a pro rata basis, including the Bonds, the Phase #2 Major Improvement Bonds and the Phase #2 Specific Improvement Bonds.
+The Annual Installment for each Assessed Property shall be calculated by taking into consideration any TIRZ Annual Credit Amount applicable to the Assessed Property.
+The TIRZ Annual Credit Amount for any Parcel shall be credited to all obligations of the District on a pro rata basis, including the Bonds, the Phase #2 Major Improvement Bonds and the Phase #2 Specific Improvement Bonds.
 See "SECURITY FOR THE BONDS - TIRZ Revenues May Reduce Assessments".